 For my part, I began an education that will seemingly never end.
 I earned a B.A.
 Degree in Liberal Arts from Rogers State University, as well as a Master of Divinity degree and a Doctor of Ministry degree in Preaching and Organizational Leadership from Asbury Theological Seminary in Wilmore, Kentucky.

 Like my father, I was ordained in The United Methodist Church.
 I’ve worked as a youth minister in Mobile, Alabama; a student pastor in lower New York; and an Indian Education Advocate in Lincoln, Nebraska; prior to returning to Oklahoma to take a series of appointments in The United Methodist Church.
 Those appointments found us serving United Methodist congregations in Durant, Stroud, Marlow, and eventually Oklahoma City where we’re happily living today.
 I’m currently enjoying an appointment as the Lead Pastor of Southern Hills United Methodist Church, where I’ve served since 2016.

 Thanks for taking the time to get to know me a little better.
-If you have thoughts about the issues affecting the Citizens in our District, I would love to hear them.
+If you have ideas, suggestions, or comments, I would love to hear them.
 You can email me directly here.